Inside the next Xbox: Project Scorpio and its brand-new dev kit

 The kit now also vents from the back and sides, rather than the top, to make it easier for devs to stack Scorpio dev kits without running into problems or having to build weird spacers out of office supplies (or Lego.)

 “I kid you not, I go to first-party studios, I go to third-party studios, and they have dev kits stacked.
 But they basically built blocks, or used Legos, as a gap so they could vent,” said Gammill.
-“Well now you can stack these ten high.”
+“Well now you can stack these 10 high.”

 Scorpio dev kits, stacked